Frequently Asked Questions

 Yes.
 My services are covered by some private insurance providers.
 I can provide you with an itemized receipt each session that you may submit for direct reimbursement from your provider.
 Please check with your provider to see if they cover registered social workers or you may be able to submit the receipts as a medical expense on your income tax.

 Social worker's fees are not covered by Manitoba Health and so are paid directly by clients.
 Most clinical social workers have similar fees.
 My fees are negotiable on a sliding scale based on income.
-Payment is made at the end of each session by cash, cheque or e-transfer and a detailed receipt is provided.
+Payment is made at the end of each session by e-transfer only and a detailed receipt is provided.

 The length of time therapy takes varies for each client and is influenced by the presenting problem as well as the goals of the counselling process.
 I prefer to see clients on a weekly basis for the first several months to develop an accurate understanding of who you are as well as understand your needs and in order to create a specific treatment plan.
 Once we feel that progress has been made or your symptoms have improved, we can reduce frequency of treatment to biweekly, monthly, or as needed.